 There's a lot of real estate to fill on the iPad Pro's 12.9-inch screen.
-Fortunately, Apple has added multi-tasking features in iOS 9 that let you view multiple apps at the same time, so you can make the most of the more than 5 million pixels on the iPad Pro's screen.
+Fortunately, Apple's multitasking features let you view multiple apps at the same time, so you can make the most of the more than 5 million pixels on the iPad Pro's screen.

 If you only need to briefly use an app, you can use Slide Over to temporarily access the program.
 If you need to move back and forth between both apps, you need Side-by-Side multitasking. iOS also has picture-in-picture viewing, so you can keep watching videos you're streaming in Safari no matter what else you want to do.